 Which therapies (if any) do you think are most promising so far?

 How do we balance the need to quickly develop and distribute a vaccine vs. the ethical considerations of testing the vaccine to make sure it is safe and effective?

 How will a potential vaccine be shared with the world, and who should receive the vaccine first in instances where there is a limited supply (i.e. rationing)?

 Vaccines are used in healthy individuals to prevent the development of future illness, as well as to attenuate the duration and severity of symptoms in those who do develop illness in the future.
-Most sources are indicating that a COVID-19 vaccine will not be ready for public use until at least 1 year from now (MGH Grand Rounds 3/12/2020).
-Prior to a vaccine’s introduction on the market, scientists not only need to identify specific markers of the virus (antigens) to be incorporated into a vaccine used to stimulate the immune system, but will also need to undergo the entire clinical trial process to demonstrate that the vaccine is both safe and effective.
-(Review: Vaccine Testing and Approval Process (CDC) and video (CNBC).
+Prior to a vaccine’s introduction on the market, scientists must go through the following steps: (Review: Vaccine Testing and Approval Process (CDC) and video (CNBC)

 Phase 1 trials with small numbers of healthy patients will first strive to demonstrate that the vaccine is safe, void of adverse side effects, and establish an acceptable dosage.
 This is especially important given that vaccines are given to healthy individuals, rather than sick individuals, and must reach a greater threshold for safety.

 Phase 2 trials enroll a larger group of individuals and aim to demonstrate the vaccine is effective in preventing the symptoms or disease under investigation.
 The subjects enrolled tend to be people that are considered to benefit most from a new treatment (i.e. elderly, persons with comorbid conditions).